yabwe/medium-editor/README.md

 });
 ```

-This is handy when you need to capture modifications other thats outside of `key up`'s scope like clicking on toolbar buttons.
+This is handy when you need to capture modifications to the contenteditable element that occur outside of `key up`'s scope (like clicking on toolbar buttons).

 `input` is supported by Chrome, Firefox, IE9 and other modern browsers.
 If you want to read more or support older browsers, check [Listening to events of a contenteditable HTML element](http://stackoverflow.com/questions/7802784/listening-to-events-of-a-contenteditable-html-element/7804973#7804973) and [Detect changes in the DOM](http://stackoverflow.com/questions/3219758/detect-changes-in-the-dom)